-It is no secret that summer time is the best season for grilling and being outdoors.
-Searing tri tip steak is a process that requires attention to detail, so you want to have your Grilla Grill set up in a comfortable environment.
+It is no secret that summertime is the best season for grilling and being outdoors.
+Searing tri-tip steak is a process that requires attention to detail, so you want to have your Grilla Grill set up in a comfortable environment.
 However, if grilling out in the winter, your pellet grill will surely keep you nice and warm.

 When is the perfect time to eat and prepare this recipe?
 With family and friends by your side, this cut goes excellent as a main dish for dinner or even with some scrambled eggs first thing in the morning.

-Tri tip steak is such a versatile cut of meat that it even goes well with breakfast or brunch.
+Tri-tip steak is such a versatile cut of meat that it even goes well with breakfast or brunch.
 Just try coupling this recipe with our grilled apple crisps to taste for yourself.

-Tips and Tricks for Pellet Grill Tri Tip
+Tips and Tricks for Pellet Grill Tri-Tip

-Using our tri tip recipe, a fun trick to enhance flavor is to prepare the rub ingredients the night before grilling.
-This gives your seasoning plenty of time to soak into the tri tip.
+Using our tri-tip recipe, a fun trick to enhance flavor is to prepare the rub ingredients the night before grilling.
+This gives your seasoning plenty of time to soak into the tri-tip.
+It requires a little extra prep time and planning, but you’ll get big rewards when you bite into a ridiculously flavorful steak.

 When grilling, the name of the game is watching the inside temperature of each cut.
 Searing any type of steak is not always about timing.
-Each cut of tri tip has its own character, so keeping a thermometer close by is the key to success.
-While searing, expose each side of the tri tip to intense heat from your pellet grill for one to two minutes.
+Each cut of tri-tip has its own character, so keeping an instant read thermometer close by is the key to success.
+While searing, expose each side of the tri-tip to intense heat from your pellet grill for one to two minutes.